hnky/AI4DEV01-CustomVision/blog.md

-# Create your first model with Custom Vision and Python
+# Create your first model with Azure Custom Vision and Python

 Welcome to this first article in the AI for Developer series, in this series of articles I will share tips and tricks around Azure AI with you.
 My name is Henk Boelman, a Cloud Advocate at Microsoft based in the Netherlands, focusing on AI for developers.